willdurand/containers/yacs/README.md

 /home/gitpod/.run/yacs/alpine-1/shim.sock
 ```

-This should start a new shim that will automatically create a container process with `yacr` and we can check with `yacr list` and `ps`:
+This should start a new shim that will automatically create a container process.
+We can check with `yacr list` and `ps`:

 ```
 $ yacr list